castlele/build.nvim/README.md

    stringTest = runTestsCommand("string_utils*"),
    jsonTest = runTestsCommand("json*"),
    fmTest = runTestsCommand("file_manager*"),
+   tableTest = runTestsCommand("table_utils*"),
+   hashmapTest = runTestsCommand("*hashmap*"),
+   linkedlistTest = runTestsCommand("linkedlist*"),
 }
 ```
+As you can see, your commands can return either string representation of terminal command or a function to run!
+Strings will run in `toggleterm` while functions will just run.

 After saving build file you can use all your declared commands like this: `:Build <your_command_name>`.

 You can edit your configuration file with `:Build edit` command.